whisthq/whist/.github/pull_request_template.md

 ## Tests

 List all the possible scenarios/edge cases that you tested.
-For instance, if you implemented a login feature, you could say that you tested:
-1. Correct username/password
-2. Correct username but incorrect password
-3. Correct username and admin password

 ## Checklist

-- [ ] Appropriate Unit test coverage
+- [ ] Appropriate unit test coverage
 - [ ] Manual testing has been performed
 - [ ] This PR is linted, tested and follows the best practices of the organization